Kevin McGrath: Other

 McGrath was awarded an Honorary Degree of Doctor of the University from the University of Surrey in 2017 in recognition of an outstanding contribution to the arts.

 McGrath was awarded an Honorary Degree of Doctor of Letters from the London South Bank University in 2022 in recognition of an outstanding contribution to business and charity.

 He is Executive Producer of a number of short and full length feature films including An Irish Goodbye Winner of an Oscar for Best Live Action Short Film at the 95th Academy Awards and Winner of the Best British Short Film at the 76th BAFTA Awards.

-McGrath is also Executive Producer of a number of theatre productions including Othello staring david Harewood and Toby Jones which opened in the West End in November 2025.
+McGrath is also Executive Producer of a number of theatre productions including Othello starring David Harewood and Toby Jones which opened in the West End in November 2025.